 Working Group Recommendations

 Section 3 contains the Working Group’s (WG) recommendations on the protections of IGO-INGO identifiers.
-Each recommendation is presented per organization type (RCRC, IOC, IGO, INGO).
-Within each organization type, varying levels of protection were considered independently and distinct recommendations were developed.
-Given the complexity of identifiers considered for protection either based on context, full name and/or acronym, or language scope, a structure to make these distinctions was created.
-Definitions used in this structure are provided below; when reviewing the recommendations chart, please note the specific definition (I.e. Scope of identifier) that corresponds to a specific recommendation or level of protection.
+Each recommendation is presented per organization type Red Cross Red Crescent (RCRC), International Olympic Committee (IOC), International Governmental Organization (IGO) and other International Non-Governmental Organizations (INGO).
+A set of general recommendations not attributed to any specific organization is also included.
+Within each organization type, varying levels of protection were considered independently.
+Given the complexity of identifiers considered, the protection was either based on full name and/or acronym or language scope, and as such a structure to maintain these distinctions was created.
+A set of definitions, consensus scale per Working Group Guidelines, and Consensus Call legends are also included in Section #3.
+When reviewing the recommendations charts in sections 3.1 and beyond, please refer to the specific definition (I.e. Scope of identifier) that corresponds to the set recommendations for each organization.
+The scope does vary for each organization.

-There are well over 20 total proposed policy recommendations that are presented in detail within Sections 3.
+There are well over 20 total proposed policy recommendations that are presented in detail within Section 3.
 For each recommendation, the level of consensus agreed upon by the WG is also identified according to the GNSO Working Group Guidelines.

 Deliberations of the Working Group